-The exterior cladding for these volumes re-interprets traditional rooflines by streamlining trim, moldings, soffits, fascia and overhangs into a single, fluid profile.
+The rainscreen cladding of these sculptural volumes re-interprets traditional rooflines by streamlining elements such as trim, moldings, soffits, fascia and overhangs into a single fluid profile.

-Ipe wood boards meet at the curved corner like the prow of a yacht, flaring outward to provide overhangs above the windows and doors.
+Here, the Ipe planks meet at the curved corners like the prow of a yacht, flaring outward to provide overhangs above walkways, windows and doors.

-On the wedge-shaped 3-car garage, the Ipe boards approach the non-square corner at two different angles, each parallel to the lines at which curvature begins.
+On the wedge shaped 3-car garage, the planks approach the non-square corner at two different angles, each parallel to the lines at which curvature begins.
 This allows the two facades to curl outward at different rates but maintain seam alignment at the corner as the two ruled surfaces intersect.

 Program: Residential Addition + Garage Location: Chestnut Hill, Newton, MA Project Team: I. Kanda, S. Hien, S. Chun GC: Brite Builders Photography: Matt Delphenich